 Cong MLAs lay down outside Assam Assembly over CAB, NRC

-The Winter session of the Assam Assembly began on a stormy note on Thursday with MLAs of the opposition Congress protesting the Citizenship (Amendment) Bill and the state government's bid to reject the final NRC, lying down outside the House after being prevented from pressing for acceptance of their adjournment motion.
+The Winter session of the Assam Assembly began on a stormy note on Thursday with MLAs of the opposition Congress, protesting the Citizenship (Amendment) Bill and the state government's bid to reject the final NRC, lying down outside the House after being prevented from raising an adjournment motion.
 As soon as the House assembled for the session, opposition Congress and AIUDF sought to raise the two contentious issues through an adjournment motion after oaths were administered to four newly-elected MLAs.

 When the Speaker did not allow it and asked them to raise the issues after the Question Hour, members of the two parties went to the well of the House, shouting slogans and displaying placards.
 Later, they staged a walkout from the House.